Fall of Phnom Penh: 17 April

 At 02:00 on 17 April the Cabinet agreed that, as its peace offer had not been accepted, it would move the Cabinet, the Supreme Committee and even members of the Assembly from Phnom Penh to the north to the capital of Oddar Meanchey Province on the Thai border in order to continue resistance from there.
 The only way to leave the capital was by helicopter.
 At 04:00 the members of the Government met in the garden in front of the Wat Botum Vaddey (11.559°N 104.932°E) for evacuation, but the helicopters did not show up.

 Dawn was breaking over the eastern horizon.
 The Government members returned to Premier Long Boret's house at 05:30 and decided to resist to the death in Phnom Penh itself.
-After 06:00, the Minister of Information, Thong Lim Huong, brought a cable just arrived from Peking advising that the peace appeal had been rejected by Sihanouk.
-At the same time they branded the seven members of the Supreme Committee as chief traitors, in addition to the seven who had taken power in 1970.
+After 06:00, the Minister of Information, Thong Lim Huong, brought a cable that just arrived from Peking advising that the peace appeal had been rejected by Sihanouk.
+At the same time, they branded the seven members of the Supreme Committee as chief traitors, in addition to the seven who had taken power in 1970.

 Heavy fighting had been taking place since 04:00 in the north of the city around the main power station (11.59°N 104.915°E).
-By dawn the firing ceased as the FANK forces gave way to the Khmer Rouge and retreated along Monivong Boulevard into the city center.
+By dawn, the firing ceased as the FANK forces gave way to the Khmer Rouge and retreated along Monivong Boulevard into the city center.
 Admiral Vong Sarendy had returned to the naval base which was under attack by the Khmer Rouge.
 He called Sak later advising that the base was surrounded and about to be overrun.
 As Khmer Rouge forces entered the command post Sarendy committed suicide.

 By 08:00 the rest of the Cabinet, the deputies and the senators left the session, leaving Long Boret and Sak.
 General Thach Reng arrived to plead with them to leave with him, as he still had his men of the Special Forces and seven UH-1 helicopters at his disposal at the Olympic Stadium.
 At approximately 08:30 Sak and his family boarded a helicopter and were flown out, as was KAF commander Ea Chhong.
 Meanwhile, Long Boret boarded another helicopter which failed to take off.

 Four helicopters flew to Kampong Thom to refuel, arriving at 09:30.
 Establishing radio contact with Phnom Penh, Sak learned that the Khmer Rouge had penetrated into the General Staff Headquarters.
 General Mey Sichan addressed the nation and the troops in Sak's name asking them to hoist the white flag as a sign of peace.
 Sak's helicopter arrived at Oddar Meanchey at 13:30, as the collapse of the Republic was imminent.
 Any chance of reestablishing the Government evaporated and the assembled officers decided to seek exile in Thailand.